-There are still a lot of phones waiting for Android 9 Pie, but Google recently released the Android Q beta for the Pixel, Pixel 2 and Pixel 3 family of phones.
-Now, the Android Q beta 2 is available with bug fixes and even more features.
+Earlier this year Google released the Android Q beta for the Pixel, Pixel 2 and Pixel 3 family of phones.
+Now, Android Q beta 3 is available on over 21 devices from 12 different manufacturers.
 This quick guide will go over what you need to know and show you how to install the Q beta on your phone today.

 This is Android Q or Android 10, and you can try it months in advance of the expected August release date around the globe.
-Keep in mind that this is very early software, built for developers, and is not intended for daily use on average users smartphones.
-Still, here’s how to get it right now.
+Keep in mind that this is early software, built for developers, but now that Google opened it up to devices from LG and OnePlus, it should be pretty stable.
+Either way, here’s how to get it right now.

 Android Q Beta Supported Devices

-How to Join the Android Q Beta Right Now (Beta 2)
+How to Join the Android Q Beta 3 on Your Pixel

 - Go to the Android Beta Program website